HSA DISCLOSURE STATEMENT

 Contributions must be made in the form of cash or as an EFT.
 Contributions can be made by you or by other individuals on your behalf.
 Your HSA contribution limit is reduced by any contributions made by others on your behalf.
 Contributions made to your HSA in the form of a Rollover, or transfer of asset, from an MSA or HSA must be in accordance with the Code and must be in the form of cash or as an EFT.

-An Eligible Individual who is age 55 or older is allowed to make, or to be made on his or her behalf, an additional contribution amount of $800 for the taxable year beginning in 2007.
-This additional contribution is called a “Catch-Up” Contribution and will increase by $100 each year until it reaches $1,000 for year 2009 and thereafter.
+An Eligible Individual who is age 55 or older is allowed to make an additional “catch-up” contribution of $1000 for tax year 2009 and thereafter.